Space training team – Electronic Fieldbook (EFB) development

 Specific duties

-Based on the specific skills and task assignment, the candidate will be involved in:
+Based on the specific skills and task assignment, the candidate will be involved either in:

-• Preparing hardware prototypes as connectivity repeaters, integration of wireless cameras or external visors (AR/VR/HUD)
+- Preparing hardware prototypes such as connectivity repeaters, integration of wireless cameras or external visors (AR/VR/HUD)

 Competencies and skills

-Preferred educational background in software engineering, computer science or telecommunications engineering, electronic engineering.
+Preferred educational background in software engineering, computer sciences or telecommunications engineering, electronic engineering.

 (depending on specific task assignment)

-• Software development: academic or professional experience with at least one of the programming languages – frameworks or engines currently used in the project: JavaScript, AngularJS, Java, CouchDB, HTML, Ionic, Cordova, Electron, REST paradigm.
-Experience with C++, C#, UWP and user interface design would be a plus.
-Experience with Python, TensorFlow, Docker is considered asset for the ML branch.
+- Software development: academic or professional experience with at least one of the programming languages - frameworks or engines currently used in the project: JavaScript (a good level is mandatory), AngularJS, Java, CouchDB, HTML, Ionic, Cordova, Electron, REST paradigm.
+Experience with C++, C#, Qt and user interface design would be a plus.
 Previous experience in GIS systems would be a plus.

 Applications are currently closed.